Advice to BWWPL Secretaries

 During the Season

-Please note that you can download a match sheet by clicking on the names of the appointed referees on https://bwwpl.com/2019-fixtures
+Please note that you can download a match sheet by clicking on the names of the appointed referees on Fixtures Page

-On a home match day, ensure you provide a full set of table equipment (Rule 19 – 2 stopwatches,30-second hooter, last minute bell, 4 flags white, blue, red & yellow, scoreboard) and a match sheet (as well as competent table officials) (Rule 20)
+On a home match day, ensure you provide a full set of table equipment (Rule 19 – 2 stopwatches,30-second hooter, last minute bell, 4 flags white, blue, red & yellow, scoreboard) and a match sheet (as well as competent table officials) (Rule 20).
+You will also need to provide the correct size match ball, ie Size 4 for Under-17s and Women’s Division, and a Size 5 for the senior men.

 After the match, ensure the match sheet is signed by the referees.
-Send the match sheet to the match secretary within seven days of the match.
+Send the match sheet to the match secretary as soon as is practical.
 This can be done electronically if you wish (Rule 20), ideally as a pdf, but jpgs and other means will be accepted.

 You will also need to pay the referees their expenses (if any).
-These are based on 35p per mile.
+These are based on up to 45p per mile.

-If for any reason you cannot play a programmed fixture, request a postponement from the Match Secretary at least 10 days in advance and notify the opposition and referees at the same time – and rearrange the fixture within 14 days and make sure you tell everybody of the new agreed date (Rule 14).
+If for any reason you cannot play a programmed fixture, you should notify the Match Secretary at least 10 days in advance giving the reason for the cancellation and notify the opposition and referees at the same time.

 Example of Referee Notification Template